Tropical Wood Sample Kits

 Several purchasers of our popular domestic hardwood sample kit have requested that we put together a similar kit of tropical woods.
 In response, we now offer a kit containing many of the more commonly encountered, and a few not so common, tropical woods.

-The Firewood Treasures Tropical Wood Sample Kit contains a hand lens of your choice, a starter supply of single-edged razor blades, and our popular Wood Identification Primer, that shows you how to identify wood by end-grain analysis.
+The Firewood Treasures Tropical Wood Sample Kit contains a 16x hand lens, a starter supply of single-edged razor blades, and our popular Wood Identification Primer, that shows you how to identify wood by end-grain analysis.

 As with our other kits, the samples average 1/4" x 1" x 1."
 This is not a "showcase" sample kit.
 It is designed for the practical woodworker who needs authentic samples for comparison.
 Our samples are intended to be cut, not just looked at.
 Only by producing a clean, razor-cut end-grain surface can you reveal the unique characteristics of different woods and thus gain the assistance you need for identification and comparison purposes.
 Tropical woods are particularly difficult to identify and authentic samples are essential to the process.

 To obtain a "showcase" kit with the same number of samples, you would have to pay well over $200!
-And you wouldn't get a hand lens or our popular Wood Identification Primer that teaches you the correct way to identify wood samples.
+And you wouldn't get a 16x loupe or our popular Wood Identification Primer that teaches you the correct way to identify wood samples.

 Tropical Wood Identification Kits